gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 lastmod: 2017-02-01
 categories: [contribute to hugo]
 tags: [docs,documentation,community]
-weight:
+weight: 20
 draft: false
 slug:
 aliases: []
 toc: true
-notes:
+notesforauthors:
 ---

 Documentation is an integral part of any open source project.
 The Hugo docs were completely reworked in anticipation of the release of v0.19, but there is always room for improvement.

 ## Edit Locally and Submit a Pull Request

-## How Content is Ordered in Hugo
+## How Content is Ordered in the Hugo Docs

 ## Creating New Files from Archetypes